 Bulimia involves periods of excessive overeating, known as binging, followed by purging using various methods, including self-induced vomiting or laxatives.
-People with bulimia have a fear of gaining weight and often have a distorted body image — but that doesn’t necessarily mean they are underweight.
+People with bulimia have a fear of gaining weight and often have a distorted body image, but that doesn’t necessarily mean that they are underweight.

-Someone with bulimia may purge in order to manage their current weight or to prevent additional weight gain.
+Someone with bulimia may purge to manage their current weight or to prevent additional weight gain.
 A person with this disorder may consume more than the recommended daily standard of 2,000 calories at once and then proceed to purge, either by vomiting, using laxatives or another method.
 Some of these other methods of purging may include excessive exercise or use of enemas.
 If someone binge eats but doesn’t purge in any form, they may have a binge eating disorder.

 Binge Eating Disorder

-Binge Eating Disorder (BED) is a serious, life-threatening disorder that is defined as repeated occurrences of consuming large quantities of food often very rapidly and to the point of discomfort.
-Other characteristics of BED may include: feeling the loss of control during binge-eating, experiencing shame, distress, or guilt afterward.
-This type of disorder is the most common eating disorder in the country.
+Binge eating disorder (BED) is a serious, potentially life-threatening condition that is defined as repeated occurrences of consuming large quantities of food rapidly, to the point of discomfort.
+Other characteristics of BED may include feeling out of control during a binge eating episode and experiencing shame, distress or guilt afterward.
+This type of disorder is the most common eating disorder in America.

-This eating disorder isn’t necessarily related to losing or maintaining a certain weight — Pica involves eating things that are not commonly thought of as edible and does not contain any substantial nutritional value like dirt, hair, or cotton.
+Pica disorder involves eating items that are not considered edible and do not contain any substantial nutritional value, like dirt, hair or cotton.
 Diagnosis for pica is usually made after a review of a person’s clinical history.
 Once a person is diagnosed with pica, additional tests may be suggested to check for anemia, potential intestinal blockages and toxic side effects of non-food items.

 This disorder is most common in childhood.
 Pica is often associated with other co-occurring disorders like schizophrenia, autism spectrum disorder and intellectual disabilities.
 Pica is often associated with iron deficiencies or other malnutrition factors.
 Pica may be the body’s way of supplementing a significant nutrient deficiency.
-Treatment for Pica typically involves finding the deficiency and then using medication or vitamins to balance everything out.
+Treatment for pica typically involves identifying the specific deficiency and supplementing nutrients to correct the deficiency.

 Avoidant Restrictive Food Intake Disorder